rpatterson/iiswsgi/README.rst

     >C:\Python27\python.exe setup.py bdist_msdeploy bdist_webpi -m . upload

-If everything is working correctly, both a MSDeploy zip package and the WebPI feed should be uploaded to PyPI.
+If everything is working correctly, both a MSDeploy zip package and the WebPI feed should be uploaded to `PyPI`_.
 Then you can instruct users to add the feed to WebPI and they can install your package.